Go Back

 • 4 medium garlic cloves roughly chopped

-• 4 to 6 Thai bird chiles red or green, roughly chopped (to taste)
+• 4 to 6 Thai bird chiles red or green, roughly chopped, to taste

 • Kosher salt to taste